suffolklibraries/sljekyll/parents-carers-and-children/childrens-ya-books/_posts/2017-06-29-paddington-books.md

 ---
 layout: sidebar-right
-title: "Celebrate Michael Bond's life and work with our selection of Paddington books"
+title: "Celebrate Michael Bond's life and work with our selection of Paddington books and audiobooks"
 date: 2017-06-29
 author: sophie-green
 category: childrens-ya-books